xorxyz/www/content/about.md

 `xor` is an open world, multiplayer online computer security puzzle game.

-Players explore a virtual world, taking control of a virtual machines to explore virtual networks and interact with an underlying real-world simulation.
-Solving puzzles reward players with currency and points, which they can use to upgrade their machines and access different pieces of software.

-Every unlocked piece of emulated hardware and software makes itself available in the level editor, which allows players to create puzzles for each other.
+Players enter a virtual world where they can interact with networking computing devices.
+Solving puzzles reward them with currency and points, which they can use to access different pieces of software and upgrade their machines.
+Unlocked pieces of software and emulated hardware are then available in the level editor, which allows players to create puzzles for each other.